 We know that dietary fiber is very good for us because it plays such an important role in keeping the digestive system running properly, lowering cholesterol, and keeping blood sugar levels under control.
-But did you know that the soluble fiber, beta glucan, provides more benefits than your average fiber?
+But did you know that the soluble fiber, beta glucan, provides more beta glucan sources than your average fiber?

 As the body does not produce this fiber on its own, it must be ingested from other recognized beta glucan sources.
-Beta glucans are also used in medicines and health supplements due to their health benefits.
+Beta glucan sources are also used in medicines and health supplements due to their health benefits.